algorhythmicdev/AlgoWeb/REFURB_PLAN.md

   </GlassCard>
 </section>

-3. Refactor founders and partners into reusable GlassCard components
+3. Refactor founders and partners into reusable GlassCard components *(Status: ✅ Completed — shared GlassCard layout now powers founders and partners with deduped content and neutral frosted styling)*

 Context:
 Founders and partners sections use tinted gradient cards with duplicated bullets and inconsistent layouts